kakashek/kakashek/README.md

 #  Hi there!
 I'm Arnald
-A data enthusiast eager to explore and develop new project or startup ideas
+💡 Data enthusiast eager to explore and develop new project or startup ideas

 ## About Me